What are cultural values? Cultural competence

 other law enforcement agencies

-The Interdepartmental Council for the export and import of cultural property is formed as a collegial body for the export and import of cultural property.
+An Interdepartmental Council on Issues of Export and Import of Cultural Property is being formed as a collegial body on issues of export and import of cultural property.

-The Ministry of Culture of the Russian Federation draws up a list of cultural property subject to the Law on the Import and Export of Cultural Property.
+The Ministry of Culture of the Russian Federation compiles a list of cultural property that is subject to the Law on the Import and Export of Cultural Property.

-The Federal Customs Service of the Russian Federation, by means of a specialized service, exercises control over the procedure for the export and import of cultural property established by the Law at customs points.
+The Federal Customs Service of the Russian Federation, with the help of a specialized service, exercises control at customs points over the procedure for the export and import of cultural property established by the Law.

-Examination of cultural property declared for export, temporary export, as well as returned after temporary export, is carried out by specialists of museums, archives, libraries, restoration and research organizations and other specialists authorized by the Ministry of Culture of the Russian Federation and the State Archival Service of Russia to carry out this activity.
+The examination of cultural property declared for export, temporary export, as well as returned after temporary export is carried out by specialists from museums, archives, libraries, restoration and research organizations and other specialists authorized by the Ministry of Culture of the Russian Federation and the State Archive Service of Russia to carry out this activity.

-One of the activities of the Department of Culture and Cultural Heritage is to ensure the preservation and protection of cultural property in everyday conditions and in emergency situations of peace and war.
-For this purpose, a service for the protection of cultural property was created on the basis of the Department.
-The Cultural Heritage Department of the Department protects immovable cultural property (monuments of architecture, history, etc.).
+One of the activities of the Department of Culture and Cultural Heritage is to ensure the safety and protection of cultural property in everyday conditions and in emergency situations in peacetime and war.
+For this purpose, a service for the protection of cultural property has been created on the basis of the Department.
+The Department of Cultural Heritage manages the protection of immovable cultural assets (architectural, historical monuments, etc.).

 The main measures for the protection of cultural property include the following: